elipousson/presentations/2016-06-21-explore-101-research.md

 ### How do you analyze places?

-Research isn’t just about finding sources or collecting evidence.
+Research isn't just about finding sources or collecting evidence.
 Research is about **analysis**: the process of trying to answer your research questions.

 Carter and Cromley suggest five approaches for analyzing vernacular architecture: